Nick123293/cosc-6340-project/README.md

 Notes:
 1: Cluster physically reorders data in secondary storage to be physically closer based on index. https://www.postgresql.org/docs/current/sql-cluster.html
 2: We can assume that the input data will fit in main memory
+3: Maybe use
+Matrix multiplication is generally vectors
+Give an Hybrid and mixed data representation with vectors Maybe sparse RNN in noSQL or any other format
+We want to store tensor computations themselves in noSQL or any other format(perhaps JSON or better)